albuch/sbt-dependency-check/README.md

 The default values are identical to those of the [DependencyCheck Maven plugin](http://jeremylong.github.io/DependencyCheck/dependency-check-maven/configuration.html).

 #### Changing Log Level
-Add the following to your `build.sbt` file to increase the log level from  default `info` to `debug`.
+Add the following to your `build.sbt` file to increase the log level from  default `info` to e.g. `debug`.
 ```
 logLevel in (dependencyCheck, dependencyCheckAggregate, dependencyCheckPurge, dependencyCheckUpdateOnly) := Level.Debug
 initialize in (dependencyCheck, dependencyCheckAggregate, dependencyCheckPurge, dependencyCheckUpdateOnly) ~= { _ =>